dmakvh/eureka/Eureka-at-a-glance.md

 ## How different is Eureka from the Route 53?

 Route 53 is a naming service which Eureka can provide the same for the mid-tier servers and the similarity stops there.
+Route 53 is a DNS service which can host your DNS records even for non-AWS data centers.
+Route 53 can also do latency based routing across AWS regions.
+Eureka is analogous to internal DNS and has nothing to do with the DNS servers across the world.
+Eureka is also region-isolated in the sense that it does hold data from other AWS regions.
+It's primary purpose of holding information is load balancing within a region.